cafeibit/Azure-Data-Engineering/readme.md

   * Pass parameters to notebooks using widgets

    The `widgets` submodule includes a number of methods to allow interactive variables to be set while working with notebooks in the workspace with an interactive cluster.
-To learn more about this functionality, refer to the Databricks documentation.
+To learn more about this functionality, refer to the <a href="https://docs.databricks.com/notebooks/widgets.html#widgets">Databricks documentation</a>.

   This notebook will focus on only two of these methods, emphasizing their utility when running a notebook as a job: